TIMELINE-Hamas and Israel: a history of confrontation | Law-Order

 Nov 14, 2012 - Israel kills Hamas's military chief of staff, Ahmad Jabari, and eight days of Palestinian militant rocket fire and Israeli air strikes follow.
 July-August 2014 - The kidnap and killing of three Israeli teenagers by Hamas leads to a seven-week war in which more than 2,100 Palestinians are reported killed in Gaza and 73 Israelis are reported killed, 67 of them military.

-March 2018 - Palestinian protests begin at Gaza's border with Israel and Israeli troops open fire to keep them back.
+March 2018 - Palestinian protests begin at Gaza's border with Israel against its blockade of the enclave.
+Israeli troops open fire to keep them back.
 More than 170 Palestinians are reported killed in several months of protests, which also prompt fighting between Hamas and Israeli forces.
 May 7, 2021 - After weeks of tension during the Muslim fasting month of Ramadan, Israeli police clash with Palestinian protesters near the Al-Aqsa Mosque over a legal case in which eight Palestinian families face losing their East Jerusalem homes to Jewish settlers.

 May 10 - After a weekend of sporadic violence, hundreds of Palestinians are hurt in clashes with Israeli security forces at the Al-Aqsa compound, Islam's third holiest site.
 After demanding Israel withdraw its security forces from the compound, Hamas fires a barrage of rockets from Gaza into Israel.
 Israel hits back with air strikes on Gaza.
 May 11 - The death toll mounts as the aerial bombardments continue.
 A 13-story residential building in Gaza collapses after being hit during an Israeli air strike.
 Palestinian militants launch rockets deep into Israel.